EmbarkStudios/texture-synthesis/README.md

 ## Command line binary

-Instruction on how to use:
-* download the binary from the release tab (alternatively, you can compile it yourself. the source is in `src\cmd.rs`)
+* [Download the binary](https://github.com/EmbarkStudios/texture-synthesis/releases) for your OS, or install it from source, `cargo install .`
-* open the terminal (on windows: search for `cmd`)
+* Open a terminal
-* navigate to the folder containing the `texture_synthesis.exe` (for ex: cd C:\Downloads\texture-synthesis)
+* Navigate to the directory where you downloaded the binary, if you didn't just `cargo install` it
-* run `texture_synthesis.exe --help` (this will give you a list of all commands you can run)
+* Run `texture_synthesis --help` to get a list of all of the options and commands you can run
-* refer to the examples section in this readme for examples of running the binary
+* Refer to the examples section in this readme for examples of running the binary

 ## Limitations

 * Struggles with complex semantics beyond pixel color (unless you guide it)
 * Not great with regular textures (seams can become obvious)
 * Cannot infer new information from existing information (only operates on what’s already there)